Sunday, January 16, 2011

 He doesn’t get the name of the god right - Egyptians didn’t worship Baal-Tamar, which is the name of a place in Benjamin not a god, nor did they worship Baal-Berith, who is a Canaanite god.
 He doesn’t even match the correct language with the correct nation - Egyptians did not speak Hebrew or Canaanite.

+Has anyone thought to demand proof from the people today who continue to parrot such things?
 When a minister preaches Nimrod and Semiramis, ask for his sources.
 Don’t even let them tell you about the trees used in the worship of Attis or Adonis or Horus.
 You should know better than that!
 If he gives you Herbert Armstrong, you know Armstrong’s source is Hislop.
-If he gives you another name from someone else in one of the COGs, get their sources.
+If he gives you another name from somewhere else, get their sources.
 No doubt you will see a chain back to Armstrong and Hislop.
 Perhaps they give you another name, like Ralph Woodrow who wrote “Babylon Mystery Religion.”
 Check Ralph Woodrow’s sources for that book; they’re all Hislop.
 Ralph Woodrow has since disavowed that book and refuted his own material!
-Maybe your minister will give you a name you’ve never heard of who is preaching Nimrod and Semiramis.
+Maybe you will be directed to another name you’ve never heard of who is preaching Nimrod and Semiramis.
 Check their sources!
 I bet I know what you’ll come up with.

 If there are 50,000 people all saying Nimrod is this or that thing, it doesn’t make it so.
 Either it is so, or it is not.
 Relying on the logical fallacy of Argumentum Ad Populum doesn’t make it any more or any less true.
-But if there are 50,000 “experts” all claiming Nimrod is this or that thing, and they can all be traced back to this one source – Alexander Hislop – then Hislop is really the one by which the idea stands or falls.
+If there are 50,000 “experts” all claiming Nimrod is this or that thing, and they can all be traced back to this one source – Alexander Hislop – then Hislop is really the one by which the idea stands or falls.
 If Hislop falls, then all of these “experts” who rely on him fall with him.

 He has fallen!

 You might think I'm being outrageous, but I talk to people regularly about this stuff.
 There are people who would rather die than give up this most beloved lie about Nimrod.
 It lifts a person up in their own eyes.
 It’s far too convenient a club to bash others with.
 It’s too easy an excuse for too many other things.
 The implications of rejecting Hislop are too scary.
 It’s easier to call someone a Nimrod-worshipper than to answer their hard questions.
 It is easier to respond with venomous attack than to accept that we were wrong.
 “You’re a pagan, I’m one of the elect, and I’m done with this conversation.”
-[Yes, someone said that to me.
-I paraphrase, but that is the gist of what was said.]
+Yes, someone said that to me.
+I paraphrase, but that is the gist of what was said.

 If you really are after the truth – God’s truth – then you know as well as I do this is not the kind of person you must be.
+This is not the kind of thing God calls you to.

 This, I hope, will be the last I have to worry about this topic.
 Oh, this isn’t the end of it.
 Not by a long shot.
 But I hope it is the end of it for me... and for you.
+I know this study isn’t the end of it, but please excuse me if I find this 'Nimrod and Christmas trees' thing to be something I can no longer participate in.
+It disgusts me to know I used to believe this kind of thing.

 A very dear and highly treasured friend of mine made this comment in response to our research on Christmas, “What you've done by the grace of God has truly inspired me to embrace Christmas without an ounce of guilt anymore, ever.
 It’s gone.”
 Praise the Lord!